Head to Head Review: Danimer Scientific (DNMR) versus The Competition

-Danimer Scientific (NYSE: DNMR) is one of 20 public companies in the “Plastics materials & resins” industry, but how does it weigh in compared to its rivals?
-We will compare Danimer Scientific to similar businesses based on the strength of its valuation, profitability, analyst recommendations, institutional ownership, dividends, risk and earnings.
+Danimer Scientific (NYSE: DNMR) is one of 20 public companies in the “Plastics materials & resins” industry, but how does it contrast to its peers?
+We will compare Danimer Scientific to similar companies based on the strength of its dividends, institutional ownership, profitability, analyst recommendations, risk, valuation and earnings.

 Valuation and Earnings

-This table compares Danimer Scientific and its rivals top-line revenue, earnings per share (EPS) and valuation.
+This table compares Danimer Scientific and its peers top-line revenue, earnings per share (EPS) and valuation.

 |Gross Revenue